-Menu Description 1110110 2 0001.p.101 2.1 System This section allows you to set the Broadband router's system Time Zone, Password and Remote Management Administrator.
-2.2 WAN This section allows you to select the connection method in order to establish a connection with your ISP (same as the Quick Setup Wizard section) 2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 Wireless You can setup the wireless LAN's SSID, WEP key, MAC filtering.
-2.5 QoS You can setup the QoS bandwidth control policy.
-2.6 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
+2.1 System This section allows you to set the Broadband router's system Time Zone, Password and Remote Management Administrator.
+2.2 WAN This section allows you to select the connection method in order to establish a connection with your ISP (same as the Quick Setup Wizard section) 2.3 LAN You can specify the LAN segment's IP address, subnet Mask, enable/disable DHCP and select an IP range for your LAN 2.4 NAT You can configure the Address Mapping, Virtual Server and Special Applications functions in this section.
 This allows you to specify what user/packet can pass your router's NAT.
-2.7 Firewall The Firewall section allows you to configure Access Control, Hacker Prevention and DMZ.
+2.5 Firewall The Firewall section allows you to configure Access Control, Hacker Prevention and DMZ.
+2.6 Print Server The Print Server allows you to configure the print server function.